 - silicon paw print tray

-- Be sure coconut oil is not in liquid form.
+- Be sure the coconut oil is in liquid form.
 If not, place coconut oil in a small saucepan over medium-low heat and cook until melted.

 - Add peanut butter and cinnamon.
 Stir until mixture is completely smooth and thoroughly mixed.
 Mixture should be thick, but pourable.